Thinkwise/docs/docs/sf/process_flows.md

 ### Open report from within/outside the context

 These process actions receive input parameters to be able to control the parameters of the report (comparable with a default procedure).
 These input values have no effect if this process action is used as a start action.
-Since the value of a report parameter can be set in different ways it is important to apply clear priorities.
+Since the value of a report parameter can be set in different ways, it is important to apply clear priorities.
 The value needs to be applied in the following sequence:

 Default value Link with column Link with process flow Variable Default procedure.